naylonkessler/con-boss/docs/specification.md

 - Bind a name to a fully qualified class name;
 - Bind a fully qualified interface name to a fully qualified class name;
 - Bind a name to a closure;
-- Bind a fully qualified interface name to a closure.
+- Bind a fully qualified interface name to a closure;
+- Bind a variable.

 ## Sharing